-- A focus on parts: problems, symptoms, species, best management practices, and wedge issues such as carbon "sequestration," cattle and methane, glyphosate, organic or regenerative certifications, etc. We spend trillions on soil erosion, sedimentation, nutrient leaching and runoff, wildland fires, the war on weeds and pests, endangered species, flood mitigation, and drought relief, and pennies on underyling causes such as the acceleration of water cycling or the lack of soil aggregation.
+- A focus on parts: problems, symptoms, species, best management practices, and wedge issues such as carbon "sequestration," cattle and methane, glyphosate, organic or regenerative certifications, zoning, weeds, pests, etc. We spend trillions on soil erosion, sedimentation, nutrient leaching and runoff, wildland fires, the war on weeds and pests, endangered species, flood mitigation, and drought relief.
+We devote mere pennies to underyling causes such as the acceleration of water cycling or the lack of soil aggregation.
 Data is often inaccessible and doesn't show change over time.

 - The questions are narrowly framed by experts, institutions, and organizations, often with vested interests in treating the symptoms.
-This results in forecasting, "education" on best management practices, and neglect of the imagination and creativity of land managers.
+This results in forecasting, "education" on best management practices, and rule-based systems that override or neglect the imagination and creativity of land managers.

-- Design and technology, incentives and funding that keep the framing and participation narrow, maintain competition between the parts and the problems, and keep data in separate silos (such as water issues and soil issues).
+- Design, technology, incentives, and funding that keep the framing and participation narrow, maintain competition between the parts and the problems, and keep data in separate silos (such as water issues and soil issues).